 In my case it has mainly helped me with establishing a healthy sense of self that serves as a better vehicle on the spiritual path.
 Our sense of self is what runs the show – that is until we go beyond it.
 The self serves as a boat that gets us to the island of enlightenment/awakening.
 Once on the island, we can safely let go of the vessel.
 I would encourage all practitioners not to let go prematurely.
 Instead, work on refining the vehicle while you still rely on it.
 One way among many is to “pimp your boat” by using visualization techniques.
 Use your imagination skillfully to sculpt yourself into a kind, compassionate and equanimous being.
 This is more constructive and wise than using it in ways that reaffirm our sense of inability and fear.

 You can also take it further and build an entire personality based on kindness, compassion and other wholesome qualities.
 Reconstruct yourself as a divine being, able to meditate, creating far-reaching positive and beneficial impact on yourself and the surrounding.
 I would suggest to make use of this powerful tool in order to make yourself more refined, mature and kind.
-Make sure to question your intention thoroughly and act with integrity before you re-create yourself.
+Make sure to question your intention thoroughly before you re-create yourself.
 Whatever we do with our body and mind has consequences.